luketokheim/lockables/README.md

 ## Anti-patterns: Do not do this!

+Problem: Data race by keeping an unguarded pointer.

 Solution: The user must not keep a pointer or reference to the guarded value outside the locked scope.